 In order to understand TMJ disorders you need to understand the trigeminal nerve.
 Your nervous system contains 12 groups of cranial (head and neck) nerves.
 The trigeminal nerve is the fifth and largest of these groups.
 It supplies sensations to your face and other parts of your cranial structure.
 It is also responsible for your jaw’s motor function, allowing you to bite and chew.
 Anything that inflames the trigeminal nerve can lead to pain throughout your head, neck, face, and even your shoulders.

-Migraines, earaches, jaw and facial pain affect about 50% of our patients at Lake Forest Dental Arts in Lake Forest, IL.
+Migraines, earaches, jaw and facial pain affect about 50% of patients.

 Damaged Jaw Joints

 In older patients, wear and tear of the cartilage between the joint and bone can lead to the development of TMJ disorder.
 There might be alignment issues due to missing teeth or degeneration of the jawbone, which is another common occurrence in older patients.
 Arthritis and other degenerative joint conditions can also be a factor.
 Although arthritis is more commonly associated with joints in the hands or knees, it can happen anywhere in the body, including the joints in your jaw.
 If you have a habit of grinding your teeth at night (bruxism), chew a lot of gum or you react to stress or anxiety by clenching your jaw a lot, you may also be at increased risk of damaging the TMJ joint.

 Trouble with biting, chewing, and speaking due to a stiff jaw is common in patients with TMJ disorder, but it isn’t always a factor.
 Other symptoms associated with TMJ disorder can include: